 Duration of Current Input Activity: Given that you are playing right now - how long have you played since your last rest?
-With this parameter, you can allow Player modules to interrupt you when you forget your counterpart (Tango) and play your own "solo" without listening to the software anymore.
-Alternatively, a longer phrase from you causes T2 to adapt to your harmony or your tempo in a spot where the program would normally be allowed to act more independently - these are only two of many possibilities how to use this parameter in a Room configuration.
-Many such functions are configured in the examples ErstesKennenlernen.room and TwoDuos.room.
-More information is available in those Rooms' "Info".
+With this parameter, you can for example, allow Player modules to interrupt you when you (maybe unintentionally) forget your counterpart (Tango) and play your own "solo" without listening to the software anymore.
+Alternatively, a longer Phrase from you causes T2 to adapt to your harmony or your tempo in a spot where the program would normally be allowed to act more independently - these are only two of many possibilities how to use this parameter in a Room configuration.
+Many such functions are configured in my Rooms.

-Current Group Duration is very similar, not resetting to zero after you cease playing, but continues to display the length of the last phrase.
-If you play a new phrase, this parameter, just like "Duration of Current Input Activity," goes back to zero and shows the increasing length of the ongoing phrase.
+Current Phrase Duration is very similar, not resetting to zero after you cease playing, but continues to display the length of the last Phrase.
+If you play a new Phrase, this parameter, just like "Duration of Current Input Activity," goes back to zero and shows the increasing length of the ongoing Phrase.

-The length of your last phrase often has a huge effect on a human duo partner: the end of a long phrase means much more and is also often more theatrical than something which is quickly thrown out there.
+The length of your last Phrase often has a huge effect on a human duo partner: the end of a long Phrase means much more and is also often more theatrical than something which is quickly thrown out there.